New Quantum Algorithms for Computing Quantum Entropies and Distances: Introduction

 where $D_{\alpha}(\rho \| \sigma)$ is the sandwiched quantum R\'{e}nyi relative entropy \cite{WWY14, MDS13}.
 Here, the $1/2$-fidelity is the well-known fidelity $F(\rho, \sigma) = F_{1/2}(\rho, \sigma)$ \cite{Joz94}.

-We develop quantum algorithms for computing the $\alpha$-fidelity for $0 < \alpha < 1$, with their complexities shown in Table \ref{tab:fidelity}).
-As a special case, our quantum algorithm (Theorem \ref{thm:fidelity}) for computing the fidelity (i.e., the $1/2$-fidelity) has a time complexity $\tilde O\left(r^{6.5}/\varepsilon^{7.5}\right)$, which is a polynomial speedup over the best known $\tilde O\left(r^{21.5}/\varepsilon^{23.5}\right)$ in \cite{WZC+21}.
-For other cases of $\alpha$, we do not know any approach to compute the $\alpha$-fidelity with complexity better than quantum state tomography.
+We develop quantum algorithms for computing the $\alpha$-fidelity for $0 < \alpha < 1$, with their query complexities shown in Table \ref{tab:fidelity}).
+As a special case, our quantum algorithm (Theorem \ref{thm:fidelity}) for computing the fidelity (i.e., the $1/2$-fidelity) has query complexity $\tilde O\left(r^{6.5}/\varepsilon^{7.5}\right)$, which is a polynomial speedup over the best known $\tilde O\left(r^{12.5}/\varepsilon^{13.5}\right)$ in \cite{WZC+22}.
+For other cases of $\alpha$, we do not know any prior approaches to compute the $\alpha$-fidelity with complexity better than quantum state tomography.